appseconnect/docs/_posts/Package Documents/Package-Document-Template.md

 3. Pre-Implemented mappings: The process flows in this [package] are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
 However, you are always welcome in altering the [mappings](https://docs.appseconnect.com/processflow/customising-attribute-mapping/) as per your business process.
 4. Easy integrations of Bundled and Configurable products: This package will let you sync the Bundled and Configurable Products if sold within your Business Process.
 The Configurations and Mappings will be pre-implemented for its integration process.

-**Note: Features may change with respect to every Package.
+**Tips: Features may change with respect to every Package.
 However its not necessary to differ everytime, Can be common for different packages, Sometimes.**

 ## Package Setup